Skip to content

 • Esc closes the viewer

-• Copy uses platform-specific shortcuts
+• copy uses platform-specific shortcuts

-• On macOS, copy is Ctrl+C
+• on macOS, copy is Ctrl+C

-• On Linux, copy is Ctrl+Shift+C
+• on Linux, copy is Ctrl+Shift+C

-• On Windows, copy is Ctrl+Shift+C or Ctrl+Insert
+• on Windows, copy is Ctrl+Shift+C or Ctrl+Insert

 For page-specific movement, use the page guides: